-The Duchess of Sussex guest-edited British Vogue‘s September 2019 issue titled “Forces for Change.”
-This special edition is available in newsstands and digital download as of August 2.
+As you’ve probably heard, the Duchess of Sussex guest-edited British Vogue‘s September 2019 issue titled “Forces for Change.”
+The special edition is available in newsstands and digital download.
 Meghan Markle personally hand-picked 15 inspirational women to appear on the front cover – all of whom she thinks are contributing to the global good by “raising the bar for equality, kindness, justice, and open mindedness.”

 Here at Homeschooling Teen, we decided to do the same thing.